Local Emergency and Hazard Plans

 Plans for communities can include plans to deal with specific types of hazards, and we have basic generic operational plans for evacuation, flood, and derailment available on request.
 Municipal operational plans can also be more general, and in Vermont the basic form is called a Local Emergency Management Plan (LEMP).
 These contain critical information and checklists.
 TRORC assists towns in updating these each year, but does not distribute these to the general public as they contain some personal contact information.
 The LEMP template can be found here on the Vermont Emergency Management web site.

-Vermont has its own State Mitigation Plan, as well as a State Emergency Operations Plan.
+Vermont has its own State Mitigation Plan, as well as a State Emergency Management Plan.
 Vermont also maintains a National Incident Management System (NIMS) implementation plan, More about NIMS and the state implantation plan can be found here.